Dealing with the Covid 19 Virus Crisis and Fear

 It’s to be expected.
 Jesus said, “in this world you will have trouble.
 But, take heart, I have overcome the world” John 16:33.
 Jesus said that suffering and trouble are a normal part of life.
 If that is so, then, what good can come of suffering and trauma?
 Biblically, we see that God uses suffering to develop our character, to keep us trusting in Him and to help us look forward to heaven.
 Read Why God Allows Suffering.

 C.S.
 Lewis wrote: “the settled happiness and security which we all desire, God withholds from us by the very nature of the world: but joy, pleasure, and merriment, He has scattered broadcast.
 We are never safe, but we have plenty of fun, and some ecstacy.
-It is not our hard to see why.
+It is not hard to see why.
 The security we crave would teach us to rest our hearts in this world and oppose an obstacle to our return to God: a few moments of happy love, a landscape, a symphony, a merry meeting with our friends, a bathe or a football match, have no such tendency.
 Our Father refreshes us on the journey with some pleasant inns, but will not encourage us to mistake them for home.”
 The Problem of Pain, ch.
 7

-How can we handle crises?
+How can we handle the present crisis?